Quick-Start Business Plan: Is Your Business Idea Viable?

 There may be a market for the product or service you have in mind for your business plan, and plenty of potential profit – for those who are already doing it.
 Sometimes there’s just too much competition for any new business in the same business to prosper.

 For instance, at one point my husband and I were thinking of starting a used bookstore in our small town.
 There already was one and just as we were in the process of putting our business plan together, another one opened.
 Looking at the potential size of our market, we shut our business plan down, figuring that there’d be no market space for a third used bookstore locally.
 (Later, a third such bookstore did open – but closed within six months.)
-See 7 Small Businesses You Don't Want to Start.

 Study the competition carefully in light of your ideas for your new business.
 What exactly do they offer and what will you offer?
 How will you differentiate your products and/or services from theirs?
 How much of the market will you be able to get?